 Building personal relationships is important in the process to set up a business in Bolivia.
 Bolivian people are known to be kind and social, for this reason, they place importance in getting to know their business partners.
 Personal relationships are considered crucial before concluding a business deal.

 Bolivian businessmen have a tendency to be formal.
 Particularly in La Paz and Cochabamba, formal dress culture is important.

 In terms of timings, it is considered normal for business meetings to take place 10-15 minutes after the scheduled time.
 Welcoming prospective business partners by offering food is considered good manners.
 Welcoming presents are considered good practice as well.

 Doing Business – We can help you set up your business in Bolivia

 To set a business in Bolivia might not be the fastest process, however, given the attractiveness of the unsaturated Bolivian market and a growing economy, it is certainly an appealing investment opportunity.

 At Biz Latin Hub, we have vast experience offering our company incorporation services to internationalizing entrepreneurs.
 Our teams of local lawyers and accountants located all around Latin America are ready to assist you.
-Get in touch today at [email protected] to get your Bolivian business adventure started.
+Get in touch now with our friendly team to get your Bolivian business adventure started.